 This swordsmith signed in many interesting ways, rarely dating his swords.
 After achieving the Kami title, he sometimes utilizes the Ichi character.
 Though the reasons for this are speculated, there does exist a piece signed Hizen Ichi-mon-ji, so it is thought that he studied and practiced some of the techniques related to this school, and perhaps signifies when they are used with the Ichi character.

 Continuing in this manner of "coded" signature items, he is known to sign katana with tachi-mei similar to the other members of the Hizen school, but signed wakizashi with katana-mei (i.e. sashi-omote).
-As well, the “Hishu” style of signature is something he exclusively used to identify his wakizashi and naginata works.
-After gaining the title of Dewa no Kami, he sometimes remarked on his swords 以真疑作 motte shin-gitae tsukuru, indicating that they were made in the orthodox style.
+As well, the "Hishu" style of signature is something he exclusively used to identify his wakizashi and naginata works.
+After gaining the title of Dewa no Kami, he sometimes remarked on his swords 以真疑作 (motte shin-gitae tsukuru*), indicating that they were "made in the orthodox style."
 This may be an indication of his ongoing experimentation and utilization of foreign methods and materials as his normal mode of operation.
-On those he made with foreign steel he inscribed them as oranda-gitae o motte saku 阿蘭陀鍛作.

 Yukihiro is ranked as wazamono for a high degree of sharpness in his swords and Fujishiro rates him at Jo-saku for a high degree of quality in his work.
 He is also rated highly at 550 man yen in the Toko Taikan.

-Yukihiro's brother Masahiro gained the Hiro (廣) character when his lord remarked on the resemblance of his work to Soshu Masahiro and granted the change of name from Masanaga.
-Masahiro and Yukihiro together show some unique style in the Hizen school, in the words of Fujishiro an "exuberant midareba" rather than some of the quieter aspects most people are familiar with.
-This katana is signed tachi-mei which is a particular habit of the Shinto Hizen smiths in making katana.
-They usually signed wakizashi with standard format.
+His brother Masahiro gained the Hiro 廣 character when his lord remarked on the resemblance of his work to Soshu Masahiro and granted the change of name from Masanaga.
+Masahiro and Yukihiro together show some unique style in the Hizen school, in the words of Fujishiro an "exhuberant midareba" rather than some of the quieter aspects most people are familiar with.

 The jigane is a mix of dense ko-itame, with some mokume and O-hada here and there.
-Yukihiro's forging was never as good as the main Tadayoshi line and there is some weakness in the kitae in this blade along with some kitae ware and he is noted to have produced a coarser and darker hada than the other members of the Hizen school.
+There is a bit of roughness, and a couple of kitae ware, and it is possible that this is due to a mixture of the "Holland Steel" that is one of the features of this smith.
+He is noted to have produced a coarser and darker hada than the other members of the Hizen school.

-Given what is known about his signature style, it is possible to place this sword roughly around 1675 as it is after the granting of his Kami title and he is using ichi in the signature.
-This blade was made with steel from Holland as he did inscribe it as such.
+Given what is known about his signature style, it is possible to place this sword roughly around 1655 as it is after the granting of his Daijo title and before the Kami title.